-You may get covered emergency medical care whenever you need it, anywhere in the United States or its territories.
 Our plan covers ambulance services in situations where getting to the emergency room in any other way could endanger your health.
-For more information, see the Medical Benefits Chart in Chapter 4 of this booklet.
+We also cover medical services during the emergency.

-In addition, our plan provides worldwide emergency/urgent coverage whenever you need it, anywhere in the world up to \$50,000.
-For more information, see the Benefits Chart in Chapter 4 of this booklet.
+In addition, our plan provides worldwide emergency/worldwide urgent/worldwide emergency transportation coverage whenever you need it, up to \$50,000 maximum benefit.
+For more information, see the Medical Benefits Chart in Chapter 4 of this document.

-If you have an emergency, we will talk with the doctors who are giving you emergency care to help manage and follow up on your care.
 The doctors who are giving you emergency care will decide when your condition is stable and the medical emergency is over.